French hip-hop: Influence of American hip-hop

-French hip-hop, like hip-hop in other countries, is highly influenced by American hip-hop.
+French hip-hop, like hip-hop in other countries, is strongly influenced by American hip-hop.
 Columnist David Brooks wrote that "ghetto life, at least as portrayed in rap videos, now defines for the young, poor and disaffected what it means to be oppressed.
 Gangsta resistance is the most compelling model for how to rebel against that oppression."
-He argued that the gangster image of American hip hop appeals to mostly young & impoverished immigrant minorities in France, as a means to oppose the racism and oppression they experience.
-Jody Rosen counters Brooks' argument, criticizing that Brooks makes use of only a few, old samples of potential French gangsta rap that contain violent or misogynistic lyrics, and asserting that Brooks fails to accurately assess French hip hop's larger scope and discounts its potential for "rappers of amazing skill, style, and wit."
+He argued that the gangster image of American hip-hop appeals to mostly young and impoverished immigrant minorities in France, as a means to oppose the racism and oppression they experience.
+Jody Rosen counters Brooks' argument, criticizing that Brooks makes use of only a few, old samples of French gangsta rap that contain violent or misogynistic lyrics, and asserting that Brooks fails to accurately assess French hip-hop's larger scope and discounts its potential for "rappers of amazing skill, style, and wit."

 Francophone rap was given a boost in the early 21st century by a decision of the French ministry of culture, which insisted that French-language stations play a minimum of 40 percent of French-language music during transmission.
 This makes up one quarter of the radio's top 100, ten percent of local music production and has sold hundreds of thousands of CDs.
-French hip hop, however, is often criticized for imitating American hip hop style.
+French hip-hop, however, is often criticized for imitating American hip-hop style.
 French rapper MC Solaar agrees sarcastically, saying, "French rap is pretty much a U.S. branch office... we copy everything, don't we?
 We don't even take a step back."

-Parts of American hip-hop culture have left a mark on the culture of French hip-hop as well in terms of fashion, clothing, music videos, jewelry, sounds and other things.
-Hip-hop culture was imported from America, especially with the influence of New York rappers and the music that came out of New York.

-The 1990s and 2000s
+1990s–2000s

 Doc Gynéco in 1997.
 The photo by Studio Harcourt alludes to the 1793 painting The Death of Marat.

 Through the 1990s, the music grew to become one of the most popular genres in France; in 1997, IAM's release "L'école du Micro d'Argent" sold more than 1 million discs, with NTM moving more than 700,000 copies of their final album "Suprême NTM".
-The group went their separate ways in 2000.

-As hip hop moved into a new millennium, French hip hop artists developed rapidly, seeing commercial success, and even some international appeal.
-One of the most influential French hip hop albums of all time, Cinquième As, was released by MC Solaar in 2001.
+As hip-hop moved into a new millennium, French hip-hop artists developed rapidly, seeing commercial success, and even some international appeal.
+One of the most influential French hip-hop albums of all time, Cinquième As, was released by MC Solaar in 2001.
 At the same time, new artists like Sinik and Diam's began to see significant success, as well, bringing a new sound and genre of lyrical prowess to the game.